At Gunpoint: Cast

+Production

+Fred MacMurray agreed to make the film for a large percentage of the profits.

 Reception

+The film was a minor box office hit with estimated rentals in North America of $1 million.

+Variety called the film, "a handy entry... equipped with cast names not heretofore common under the AA label and which should help it to a satisfactory playoff in the outdoor field", noting that the story "is on the same 'civic consciousness' kick noticed in a number of recent westerns, but veers slightly from pattern by using a different hero type — a man who knows virtually nothing about guns.
+There's no quarrel with the civic responsibility reprise, but Daniel B. Ullman's screen story overworks it a bit, almost to a platform pitch."

 In a contemporary review for The New York Times, critic Bosley Crowther lambasted At Gunpoint as a poor imitation of High Noon (1952):"At Gunpoint" is another barefaced imitation of that memorable Western "High Noon, but it suffers severely by comparison—as well as in other ways.
 In the first place, Fred MacMurray is no Gary Cooper in the role of a mild-mannered local stalwart.
 As the hero who refuses to get out of town when threatened by vengeful bandits, but remains to shoot it out with them despite the fears of the townsfolk, Mr. MacMurray is pretty much of a dud.
 Likewise, Dorothy Malone is no Grace Kelly as the young wife who tries to encourage this singularly heroic fellow to run.
 Miss Malone gives the impression of practicing what they preach at charm school.
 And certainly the script of Daniel B. Ullman and the direction of Albert Werker cannot hold a candle to the High Noon" contributions in those departments of Carl Foreman and Fred Zinnemann.
 Mr. Ullman and Mr. Werker have contributed routine efforts, at best, to this film.
 "At Gunpoint is obvious and sluggish, even as average Westerns go.